Inclusionary zoning: Criticism

-Economics
+From economists

 Economists state that IZ functions as a price control on a percentage of units and has similar negative effects as other price controls (rent control) being that it discourages the supply of new housing.
 It can also be understood similar to impact fees as an "inclusionary tax" on market-rate units which raises the prices of new non-price-controlled units in that development and thereby diminishes the financial incentive to create new housing.

 Differences in ordinances

 Inclusionary zoning ordinances vary substantially among municipalities.
 These variables can include: